 Using your Blue Badge

 Only you can use your Blue Badge.
 You can use it whether you’re the driver or a passenger but it must not be used by anyone else if you’re not in the vehicle.
 You need to make sure it's displayed properly in the vehicle so it can be seen easily.

 It's illegal to use your badge after its expiry date and you may be fined up to £1000 or lose your badge if you don't stick to the law.

 Your Blue Badge is valid for up to three years.
 If you still need a Blue Badge after this time you must re-apply.

 There are exemptions to the three year period, so we'll advise you if your Blue Badge is valid for a different time period when we issue it.

-If it's been stolen you should report this to the police, who will give you a crime report number.
-You’ll need to quote this number to us when you request a replacement badge.
+If it's been stolen you need to report this to the police who will give you a crime report number.
+You’ll need to tell us this number when you request a replacement badge.

-If the holder of the Blue Badge dies, you'll need to return it to us.
+If the holder of the Blue Badge dies you'll need to return it to us.
 You can use the Tell us Once service to inform us that somebody has died.
-Read more about Tell us Once and how to use it here.
+Read more about Tell us Once and how to use it.

 Please return the badge to: Blue Badge team, Barnsley Council, PO Box 634, Barnsley, S70 9GG.